starburstdata/benchmark-reports/README.md

 Dimension columns uniquely identify a single metric value, so on bar charts they're joined with a comma.
 If a dimension column name ends with `_pivot`, it'll be used to additionally group metrics on bar charts.
+If it ends with `_group`, there will be a separate chart for every combination of values of such group columns.

 ## Development